 For decades, scouts have worked with the South Carolina State Park Service to earn badges, and benefit the parks they utilize most.
-Now, with the new Scout Carolina Program, scouts can earn a patch for their uniform while helping and assisting South Carolina State Parks.

 The first recipient of the Scout Carolina Patch is Drew Moore from Boy Scout Troop #5 in Columbia, SC.
 Drew's Eagle Scout Project consisted of taking out an old wooden fence near the historic log cabin at Sesquicentennial State Park and replacing it with a newly-constructed, cedar rail fence.
 He is actually the first of five eagle scouts that will eventually work on this project.